Skip to content

 { "name": "Acme Bot", "id": "acme-bot", "identity": { "websiteUrl": "https://acme.com" } }

-id and identity are optional; if id is omitted, Anychat mints a slug from name.
+id, identity, and framework are optional; if id is omitted, Anychat mints a slug from name.
 Once set, id is immutable.

 Example: